spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 asn_rule *optional*
   Name of the association rule which created this association.

+asn_type *optional*
+  The type of association represented.
+See :ref:`asn-jwst-association-types`

+code_version *optional*
+  The version of the generator which created this association.
+Typically this is the version of the jwst python package.

+constraints *optional*
+  List of constraints used by the association generator to create this association.
+Format and contents are determined by the defining rule.

+degraded_status *optional*
+  If any of the included members have an actual issue, as reported by the ``exposerr`` keyword, ``degraded_status`` will have the value ``One or more members have an error associated with them.`` If no errors are indicated, the value will be ``No known degraded exposures in association.``

+program *optional*
+  Program number for which this association was created.

+target *optional*
+  The APT target number of all the exposures in the association.

 version_id *optional*
   Version identifier.
 DMS uses a time stamp with the format ``yyyymmddthhmmss``
   Can be None or NULL

-constraints *optional*
-  List of constraints used by the association generator to create this association.
-Format and contents are determined by the defining rule.

 .. _asn-level2-products: